San Jose (Jacksonville): San Jose Estates

 The origins of the community started with the establishment of the San Jose Company in 1914 by Claude Nolan, who owned a Jacksonville Cadillac car dealership.
 He supported the project, believing automobiles would hasten the development of suburban communities.
 His plans were delayed because of World War I.

-A charter was granted on January 25, 1925 for San Jose Estates to Charles W. Strickland.
+A charter was granted on January 25, 1925, for San Jose Estates to Charles W. Strickland.
 The company planned a community that would include a golf course, two hotels, a country club, an esplanade on the riverbank, a yacht club, a school, a church, parks, retail shops and nearly 2,000 homes.
 The company purchased 1,000 acre of what was once the San Jose plantation, Landscape architect John Nolen was hired and construction began.
 Nolen was a city planning professional whose work included designs for the cities of Sarasota, Venice, St. Petersburg and West Palm Beach.
 San Jose was intended to be a self-contained functional city.
 Strickland also hired noted golf course architect Donald Ross to design the golf course and local architects Marsh & Saxelbye to design major buildings and residences in the Mediterranean Revival style.

 Layout for the development utilized a radial pattern around the hotel.
 Streets were named for cities in Spain.
 San Jose Boulevard, the major parkway, was nicely landscaped; public buildings and parks were scattered throughout.
 Everything was centered around the Plaza del Sanchez in the 1,911-lot project.
 It was unusual that all streets included paved sidewalks.
-Sales began in July with $732,000 for the first week; in early August of 1925 Phase I was sold out.
+Sales began in July with $732,000 for the first week; in early August 1925 Phase I was sold out.

-The Claude Nolan's San Jose Company donated its' interest in the development to Richard Bolle's estate before ground was broken.
+The Claude Nolan's San Jose Company donated its interest in the development to Richard Bolle's estate before ground was broken.